darko-mesaros/workshop-serverless-with-cdk/README.md

 to perform manual actions, write custom scripts, maintain templates, or learn domain-specific languages.
 AWS CDK uses the **familiarity and expressive power of programming languages** for modeling your applications.
-It provides you with high-level components that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
+It provides you with high-level components that pre-configure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
 AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation.
 It also enables you to compose and share your own custom